 \subsection{Motivation and related work}

-Pareto optimal matchings are one of many concepts to define a 'good' matching in a graph with preference lists.
+Pareto optimal matchings are one of many concepts to define a `good' matching in a graph with preference lists.
 The graph properties and the preference lists depend on the precise situation they are supposed to model.
 Most research in this area is driven by economic applications.
-A recent book on matchings under preferences, by David Manlove~\cite{manlove2013algorithmics} contains a broad overview over the field and usually puts a focus on algorithmic rather than economic questions.
+A recent book on matchings under preferences, by David Manlove~\cite{manlove2013algorithmics}, contains a broad overview of the field and usually focuses on algorithmic rather than economic questions.
 In this paper we tried, whenever applicable, to follow the notation therein.

 A field that evidently seems to be related to our topic is that of stable matchings.
 This field is very broad and belongs to economic game theory.
 The seminal work of Gale and Shapley is the starting point for this field~\cite{gale1962college}.
-Some work in this field and different variations of the problem can be found in the Ph.D. thesis of Sandy Scott~\cite{scott2005study}, recent papers can be found in the proceedings of the Second International Workshop on Matching Under Preferences called MATCH UP~\cite{MATCHUP}.
+Some work in this field and different variations of the problem can be found in the Ph.D. thesis of Sandy Scott~\cite{scott2005study}; recent papers can be found in the proceedings of the Second International Workshop on Matching Under Preferences called MATCH UP~\cite{MATCHUP}.
 In these works there are many different concepts of preferences and stability and they ask for efficiently computable solutions that maximize the outcome for the participants in one way or the other.
 Readers interested more broadly in the topic of algorithmic game theory are referred to the book edited by Nisan, Roughgarden, Tardos and Vazirani~\cite{nisan2007algorithmic}.

 In contrast to most research done in these areas, our question is more combinatorial in nature.
 The underlying algorithmic question of computing a Pareto optimal matching can be solved by the greedy algorithm.
 Thus, instead of existence questions, rather the enumerative questions become interesting.
 (Note that it is non-trivial to compute POMs with extra features.)
-Nevertheless, for the early definition of stability many authors have tried to establish upper and lower bounds on the number of stable matchings and some combinatorial structures have been unfolded.
+Nevertheless, for the early definition of stability many authors have tried to establish upper and lower bounds on the number of stable matchings and some combinatorial structures have been revealed.
 See \cite[Section 2.2.2]{manlove2013algorithmics} for an overview of results in this direction.